bsnes-emu/bsnes/docs/guides/import.md

 Regular games
 -------------

-higan's importing tool, icarus, can import games in the most commonly-used formats for each supported console, and also those same formats inside `.zip` files
+higan's importing tool, [icarus], can import games in the most commonly-used formats for each supported console, and also those same formats inside `.zip` files